Men at Work (1990 film): Filming

 Estevez says he wanted his brother to "sort of push the envelope and play the humor.
 He has a wonderful sense of humor, which hasn't really been put on film yet – up to now.
 Charlie has a very dry sense of humor, very cynical.
 And out of that comes some great, great humor."

-Filming started in March 1989.
+Filming began in March 1989.
 The studio disliked the original ending; shooting the new one resulted in ten additional days of filming.
 Estevez edited the film while making Young Guns II during the day.

 Estevez later said "For me to be able to do a movie where saving the environment is the underlying theme is the greatest contribution I can make, I think.
 More people are going to see what I'm doing in a film and be educated through entertainment than if I show up at a rally.
 I'm working on putting the causes I think we need to address into my work and into the projects I choose."

 Reception

-Considering its relatively small production budget, Men at Work did well in theaters, grossing US$16,247,964, with $3,184,311 of that grossed within the first week.
+Men at Work grossed US$16,247,964, with $3,184,311 of that within the first week.

 The critical reception for the film was negative.
-Men at Work currently holds a 32% rating on Rotten Tomatoes based on 28 reviews.
+Men at Work currently holds a 30% rating on Rotten Tomatoes based on 27 reviews.